Job Opportunities

 JOB DESCRIPTION

-• Prepare biological documents, including special-status survey reports, biological resources technical reports, and biological resources sections of California Environmental Quality Act/National Environmental Policy Act (CEQA/NEPA) documents.
+• Prepare permit assessments and California Environmental Quality Act/National Environmental Policy Act (CEQA/NEPA) reports.

 REQUIREMENTS

-• At least 3 years of experience in environmental consulting is strongly preferred.
+• Minimum of 2 years of experience in environmental consulting in a similar role.

 • Excellent communication and organizational skills.